 Drag on the page to set the size and position of the content.

-Alternatively, you can drag and drop the file onto the page to place it as an embedded file.
+Alternatively, you can drag and drop the file onto the page to place it.
+The current image placement policy (embedded or linked) will be honored.

-From the context toolbar, select the Image Info section and choose an Image DPI or Scale percentage value from the flyout.
+From the context toolbar, select the Image/document Info section and choose an Image DPI or Scale percentage value from the pop-up menu.
 Alternatively, click Original Size to scale to 100% (native dimensions) and reset aspect ratio.

 To return squashed content to its original aspect ratio: